ankostis/TeslaCrack/README.rst

 2. Decide which Key to attack:  *BTC* or *AES*?
 -----------------------------------------------
-You should definetely attempt to factorize your *"mul" BTC* key - but you may be unlucky and it may be too long.
+You should definitely attempt to factorize your *"mul" BTC* key - but you may be unlucky and it may be too long.
 So if you count how many different *"mul"* AES-keys have encrypted your files, you will know better your road ahead.